 Thornton is seeing increased oil and gas development activities on a larger scale than previously experienced.
 City Council is committed to minimizing the negative impact of these large scale developments on the community and protecting public health, safety, and the environment.

-The City of Thornton is considering new regulations on oil and gas developments, including regulating the impact of oil and gas truck traffic.
-The draft regulations can be found here:
+The City of Thornton recently adopted new regulations on oil and gas developments.
+The regulations can be found here:

 Comments or questions can be sent to email@example.com.

 Thornton has the ability to regulate some aspects of oil and gas development.
 Case law allows cities to use their land use authority so long as it doesn’t create an operational conflict with the state oil and gas regulations.
 In general, land use authority in Colorado pertains to activities that occur within city boundaries such as, visual impacts, noise, site plans, verification of permits, emergency plans, drilling schedule, drainage, access plans, security, and traffic and streets, as long as those rules do not hinder oil and gas extraction.
 Oil and gas developments can have a large impact on traffic and road degradation and Thornton is exploring additional regulatory options to mitigate traffic concerns, preserve road conditions, and ensure for the safety of the traveling public.
 It’s important to note that most of the proposed developments around Thornton are actually in unincorporated Adams County, which makes the Adams County Board of County Commissioners the local permitting authority.

 Who else regulates oil and gas development?